marcellogalhardo/kotlin-fixture/README.md

 ```

 This example illustrates the basic principle of Kotlin.Fixture.

-The example also illustrates how Kotlin.Fixture can be used as a [SUT Factory](http://blog.ploeh.dk/2009/02/13/SUTFactory.aspx) that creates the actual System Under Test (the `NamePrinter` instance).

 **Warning:** This library does work outside tests but it was not designed for it.
 Use it at your own risk.